tschwemley/proposal-scavanger-hunt/README.md

 Simple site I made to accompany a scavaneger hunt I designed to propose to my girlfriend.

 Uses web storage to store clues, number of guesses, and start time.
+If the wrong answer is inputted more than 3 times then a hint will display a hint below the answer box.
+Also keeps track of how long it has been since the hunt was started.

-Live demo can be viewed at: http://whereinannarboris.tylerschwemley.com
+Site can be viewed at: http://whereinannarboris.tylerschwemley.com

 ### Answers (in Numerical Order)
     0 => "I'M READY FOR FUN",